Coac/GPyOpt-ml-agents/README.md

 Since Unity ML-Agents is using grpc, make sure you do not have any set proxy.

 The parameters contained in the config `trainer_config.yaml` is used as default when the parameters are not specified.
+Make sure your `max_steps` is greater than `summary_freq` and the steps required to finish an episode.

 The code uses a slightly modified ml-agents `learn.py` which accepts an additional parameter to specify the trainer config file.